velkymx/workflow-engine/jbpmn.md

 # JSON BPMN Execution Schema (v1.0)

-This schema defines a compact, expressive format for executable workflows using BPMN concepts—adapted for real-time engines with signal-based communication and optional timer-based scheduling.
+This schema defines a compact, expressive format for executable workflows using BPMN concepts—adapted for real-time engines with signal-based communication, optional timer-based scheduling, and task-level timeouts.

 ---